VM Scaling and Load Balancing via Cost Optimal MDP Solution: Formal System Definition

+We now formally define the cost parameters which can be logically divided to the provisional costs (PC) and the service revenues (SR).
+We define first the structure of the delay cost.
 Denote by $h$ the delay cost per unit of processing time, associated with a number of hosted tasks.
-In particular, at $i$th queue at time $t$ the cost equal to $h_i(t)$ per unit of time is inflicted.
+That is, $h$ serves as a delay cost factor (DCF) responsible for the part of the SR which associate the SLA with the performance level.
+At $i$th queue, at time $t$, cost equal to $h_i(t)$ per unit of time is inflicted.
 The delay cost model is represented by function which increases with the number of hosted tasks at VM.
-This structure reflects a load increase (and ,consequently, the overall queuing time) as the number of residing tasks at VM grows.
-In particular,
+This structure reflects a load increase (and, consequently, the overall queuing time) with the number of residing tasks at a VM.
+In particular we express this load impact by using an increasing function $\eta$ as follows,

-Where $\eta>1$ for all possible $q_i$ values and is positive increasing with $q_i$.
-Namely, more busy VMs function with higher delay.
+Where $\eta\geq1$ for all possible $q_i$ values and is positive increasing with $q_i$.
+Namely, more busy VMs perform with higher delay.
 Hence, this cost structure penalizes for having busy VMs.
-Therefore, the delay cost model captures parallel processing, where the delay cost is considered for every task.
+Therefore, this formulation allows to capture parallel processing, such that the delay cost of \textit{all} running tasks is appropriately weighted by their quantity at a VM.
 Note that if we assume $\eta(i)=1$ for all $i$, the cost will degenerate to the simple linear model.
-Observe that delay cost is the lowest, once tasks are equally dispersed over queues.
+The cumulative delay cost till time mark $t$ is merely given by